nisarakash/LeetCodeProblems/README.md

 # LeetCodeProblems

-This repository contains my solutions to some to the LeetCode problems
+This repository contains my solutions to some of the LeetCode problems